By Glenn Fredenburg, April 2016

 Skype: The best way to chat with your collaborative team is in real-time.
-Plan a day and time (remember time zones for your friends that aren’t on the East coast), share Skype addresses, and then do a conference call.
-It’s far easier to manage your projects’ ‘to-do’ list verbally than trying to coordinate duties through email.
-The software is free and most all computers have a camera and microphone, and if yours doesn’t they are available relatively inexpensively
+Plan a day and time (remember time zones for your friends that aren’t on the East Coast), share Skype addresses, and then do a conference call.
+It’s far easier to manage your projects’ “to-do” list verbally than trying to coordinate duties through email.
+The software is free, and mostly all computers have a camera and microphone.
+If yours doesn’t, you can purchase one that’s relatively inexpensive.

 Side note: In regards to antivirus and spyware, be advised that it’s far too easy for hackers to install malware that randomly turns on your webcam.
 Unlike a regular video camera, there’s no blinking red light to let you know.
 I have a piece of paper taped over my lens that I peel back when I want to use the camera – an inexpensive security fix.